wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Life is either a daring adventure or nothing."
+💬 Quote of the Day: "Life is the childhood of our immortality."
 <!-- end quote -->